Molly Goddard Serves Up Bread, Wine & Lindsey Wixson

-Frothy party frocks aside, there's another reason show-goers look forward to Molly Goddard's spot on the London Fashion Week schedule: she's known for hosting the occasional feast (see the banquet of AW17), and for AW20 she provided the holy trifecta: wine, bread and lashings of salted butter.
+Frothy party frocks aside, there's another reason showgoers look forward to Molly Goddard's spot on the London Fashion Week schedule: She's known for hosting the occasional feast (see the banquet from fall '17).
+And for 'fall 20, she provided the holy trifecta: wine, bread, and lashings of salted butter.

-While the much-needed sustenance gave editors and influencers alike some respite from Storm Denis, the collection itself was as much of a treat.
-Tulle gowns deserving of their own walk-in wardrobe of course featured, this season in cheery daffodil yellow and punch pillar box red, but it was the playful move into a grungier aesthetic that stood out most.
+While the much-needed sustenance gave editors and influencers alike some respite from Storm Dennis, the collection itself was as much of a treat.
+Tulle gowns deserving of their own walk-in wardrobe were of course featured, this season in cheery daffodil yellow and punchy pillar-box red.
+But it was the playful move into a grungier aesthetic that stood out most.

 Advertisement

-Kurt Cobain-esque red and black knits were layered over foaming tiered skirts and paired with two-inch high creepers, while models were given greasy fringes covering one eye to amp up the teen spirit feel.
-Lindsey Wixson also starred in the show, wearing a punchy blue frou frou dress over a coral knit (complete with supersize bow.)
-Despite announcing retirement aged 23 in 2017, we're more than happy that the American model is walking her way back into our lives.
+Kurt Cobain-esque red and black knits were layered over foaming tiered skirts and paired with two-inch high creepers, while models were given greasy bangs that covered one eye to amp up the teen-spirit feel.
+Lindsey Wixson also starred in the show, wearing a punchy blue froufrou dress over a coral knit (complete with a supersized bow).
+After announcing her retirement at the age of 23 in 2017, we're more than happy that the American model is walking her way back into our lives.

-Goddard also used her AW20 collection to launch menswear, although it was unisex in so far as we'd wear every single piece.
-From zingy checked suiting and Peter Pan-collared coats, to Fair Isle cardigans over crisp white shirts, whether we steal it from our boyfriends or we invest in it ourselves, the pieces felt like a natural extension of the designer's signature aesthetic.
+Goddard also used her fall '20 collection to launch menswear, although it was unisex insofar as we'd wear every single piece.
+From zingy checked suiting and Peter Pan-collared coats to Fair Isle cardigans over crisp white shirts, whether we steal it from our boyfriends or invest in it ourselves, the pieces felt like a natural extension of the designer's signature aesthetic.

-Elsewhere on day two of London Fashion Week, environmental activist group Extinction Rebellion caused disruption by blocking off roads leading to the British Fashion Council's hub on The Strand.
-Their action began in the morning, with pink and yellow flares colouring the sky as the protestors called for the bi-annual event to be cancelled.

-On-schedule, while Halpern brought his signature sparkle to The Old Bailey's decadent marble hall, the sultan of sequins also gave us several pared-back looks (think '70s suiting and denim co-ords.)
-Finally, Rejina Pyo's AW20 collection proved that the 2019 Fashion Award's winner is still on her upwards trajectory: cut-away floral dresses, crescent-shaped bags, and grown-up leather looks will no doubt be all over our Instagram feeds next season.

 Advertisement